 Use about 2-4 tablespoons of detergent.
 The amount of detergent will vary based on your water, washing machine and load size.

 · Always make sure that any diapers with hook and loop (Velcro) closures are fastened to avoid pilling.

 · After washing is finished, your diapers should smell clean without any hint of odor from urine or feces.
 Once in a while you may need to perform an extra rinse to clear up any residual odors.
 Most odors are caused by a build-up of detergent, so rinsing is the most important part of cleaning cloth diapers.
 Always make sure your rinse water is free of bubbles, otherwise perform another rinse.

-· Once the diapers are cleaned they can go into the drier or be line dried.
-Generally, in a drier, you will want to dry your diapers for 60-90 minutes no higher than medium heat.
-Some All In Ones and thicker diapers may take longer, however.
+· Once the diapers are cleaned they can go into the dryer or be line dried.
+Generally, in a dryer, you will want to dry your diapers for 60-90 minutes no higher than medium heat.
+Some All In Ones and thicker diapers may take longer.
 Always follow manufacturer’s instructions regarding cleaning of diapers.
 All our products will come with detailed cleaning instructions provided by the manufacturer.

 If you’re having problems with diaper odor or absorbency “stripping” may be necessary.
 To test your diapers for absorbency slowly add one cup of warm water to diaper or insert.
 Let it rest for at least a minute then gently place the palm of your hand on diaper.
 If the water pools on top and does not absorb even with the pressure of your hand, it needs stripping.
 There are a couple of ways you can do this:

 · Wash your diapers three times on Hot without detergent.
 They do not need to be dried between wash cycles.
 This is not recommended if you have hard water.

 · Use ¼ cup of Bleach in a hot water cycle followed by an extra rinse.
 Do not use this method regularly as it can cause your diaper fibers to break down and do not soak in bleach.